allemanfredi/PEGASUS/README.md

 Of this password only its hash is saved in the local storage.

 During the login phase, a user will have to enter a password, which will be compared with the hash (generated with __`argon2id`__) specified above. if the two hashes match (the password is correct), the wallet loads the seed from the local storage (encrypted with __`argon2id + AES256-GCM`__), decrypts it with the password just inserted and keeps it in memory together with the plain text of the password.
-If the wallet shows a period of inactivity of at least 5 minutes, delete the value of the variables relating to seed and password.
+If the wallet shows a period of inactivity of at least 60 minutes (modifiable), it will delete the value of the variables relating to seed and password.
+It is also possible to disable this feature from the settings page.
 In this way, the seed decryption key is not saved anywhere except in the mind of the user or in the RAM for only a limited period of time.

 A user also has the ability to export the seed, in order to do so, first he will have to enter the login password which will always be compared with the hash (of the password) saved in the local storage.